 Chances are, if you’re reading this article while also adulting in this fast-paced world, you probably know what it’s like to feel tired, or even exhausted, from time to time - particularly before your period.
 We’re here to remind you that this is a normal, natural part of being a human, rather than a machine.

 However, if you’re experiencing more than the odd afternoon of drowsiness, you may want to look a little deeper and figure out what’s driving the drowse.

 - How to tell if your tiredness is normal or not;

 - Our favourite natural energy-boosting remedies.

 Pre-Period Fatigue: What's Normal?

-At this time, you are more likely to feel more inclined to snuggle up at home than hit the town, and may feel a bit lower in energy.
-But certainly still able to function and do all the things you want to do.
+In fact, a week or so before your period begins, you are likely to feel more inclined to snuggle up at home than hit the town, and you may feel a bit lower in energy and in need of more sleep.

-After your period begins and oestrogen starts to increase again, your energy levels should also be on the up, and you can expect to feel a little more lively around day 2-3.
+After your period begins and oestrogen starts to increase again, your energy levels should also be on the up, and you can expect to feel a little more lively around days 2-3.